amyles/coherence-workshop-handson/coherence-workshop-handson.md

 ## Scale the Coherence Cluster

-The London OKE cluster is built with three Kubernetes worker nodes.
+The Ashburn OKE cluster is built with three Kubernetes worker nodes.
 Our Coherence application has three pods in total.
 One pod is running the UI this is the "http" role in our yaml files.
 The other two pods belong to the "storage" role and are where our cache data is stored.

 First check how the existing two pods of the storage cluster are distributed across the OKE worker nodes: